digital-craftsman-de/deserializing-connection/README.md

 - `fetchInt`
 - `fetchBool`

-The last two will throw custom exceptions when there are no values or they are not of the expected type.
+`fetchInt` and `fetchBool` will throw custom exceptions when there are no values or they are not of the expected type.

 ## Additional documentation